Distinguishing between Complaints and Grievances

 Informed consent is a critical aspect of expectation management, one that has evolved into "the most crucial event" in managing a patient's care (McMullin).
 Skilled evaluation of the patient's understanding of treatment processes, risks, and expected results lays the foundation for managing any complaints that follow.
 (McMullin) See

-Informed Consent for more information.
+Informed Consent in Acute Care for more information.

 Formal training in communication, active listening, and expectations management begins at orientation but should also be ongoing.
 Training should include understanding human reactions and the ways people with different types of personalities complain.
 Staff should be trained to focus on the problem rather than the delivery, and to distinguish the personality from the problem.
 (NCAL) See